GRCLP1006 - Greece Cyclades

 Milos

-Day 8 - from Adamas to Pollonia (return trip)
+Day 8: from Adamas to Pollonia (round trip)

 Ferry Information:

-Please Note: These schedules are only indicative and must be checked.
-Scheduled times may change without notice, and it is necessary to check them when you arrive to an island/port.
-They can change according to your period of departure; we will give you the most updated schedules when we have the confirmation of your stay.
+Please Note: Ferry schedules change according to your period of departure; we will give you the most updated schedules when we have the confirmation of your stay.

 Group